HooplaVEVO/CodingProjects/README.md

 # CodingProjects

-These are a few projects I have in my programming classes at Loyola University Chicago.
+These are a few projects I have made in my programming classes at Loyola University Chicago.